On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra

-Moreover, we require that these spaces have approximation properties that are usually verified by finite element spaces over quasiuniform meshes of size $h$.
-In particular, we require the existence of a stable operator $\calI_h: \bL^1(\Omega) \to \bX_h$ that preserves the space $\bX_h$ and satisfies the error estimates
+Moreover, we require that these spaces have \AJS{the usual} approximation properties over quasiuniform meshes of size $h$.
+In particular, we require the existence of a \emph{stable} operator $\calI_h: \bL^1(\Omega) \to \bX_h$ that preserves the space $\bX_h$ and satisfies the error estimates